Said Pastry Nerd

 All masterclasses >

-Here is my recipe for a Parisian flan that is both creamy and with a crunchy bottom.
-It is not a difficult dessert to make and you could even skip the pie dough part and buy one yourself.
+Here is my recipe for a Parisian flan that is both creamy and has a crunchy crust.
+It is not a difficult dessert to make, and you can even skip the pie dough part and buy one yourself.

 What is a Parisian flan?

 The Parisian flan is a staple of French bakery.
-You will find it at every single bakery in Paris mainly but also across France.
+You will find it at every single bakery in Paris, mainly but also across France.
 It is usually one of the cheapest desserts as it is quite simple in its composition.
 I used to get one slice after lunch almost every day when I was in high school.
 Be aware though that it quite differs from its cousin, the Spanish flan, as it is not jiggly and does not contain caramel.
+It is more similar to a custard pie.

 It is not a very fancy dessert with multiple layers (which is why I could afford it) but that does not make it any less good.
 It only has two elements: a buttery pie crust and a pastry cream.
 The pastry cream is cooked on the stove and then baked in the oven with the pie crust.
 And because it does not have many components to it, every ingredient matters in it.
 If you do it, I really recommend you to use the best butter and eggs when making this recipe.